Weight loss drugs – information for patients

 Requesting access – what do I need to do?

 The easiest way to get access is to create an NHS login through the NHS app.
 Although, you can also access your GP records via the internet on a computer, the first bit is easiest if done through a smartphone.
 If you don’t have one, you may have a family member or friend you trust who can help you.
-You can also ask your practice receptionist, but you’ll need some proof of who you are, e.g. a passport, driving licence or household bill.
+You can also ask your practice receptionist, but you’ll need some proof of who you are, e.g. a passport, driving license or household bill.

 Travel Vaccination